opticfluorine/sovereign/docs/manual/creators/scripting/api/types.md

     .. lua:attribute:: PositionOffset: Vector3

-        Offset of the light source relative to the entity position.
+        Offset of the light source relative to the entity position, specified as a percentage of the sprite size.
+For example, an offset of (0.5, 0.5, 0.0) positions the light source in the center of the entity's XY plane.
 ```

 (script-types-vector3)=